Cuernavaca South Of Mexico City, Mexico Travel Guide

 Carry some cash for smaller venues or street vendors, but major clubs and bars accept cards.

-Ask locals or hotel staff for current hotspots and event recommendations.
+Ask people from the area or hotel staff for current hotspots and event recommendations.

 If purchasing large items, inquire about shipping options from the vendor.
 Be aware of your home country's customs regulations regarding imports, especially for agricultural products, animal products, or items made from protected materials.
 Keep receipts for valuable purchases.